KartikP/KartikP.github.io/_posts/2023-09-24-Flexibility-to-dogmatic-rules.md

 ![Thinking hard](../../../assets/img/State%20Space/thinking.gif)

 The state space framework is a tool that allows us to understand these dynamics while preserving network architecture complexity.
-To visualize, a network state S(*t*) at time *t*, is defined by the expression leveos of all the genes in the network at that specific time (*t*).
+To visualize, a network state S(*t*) at time *t*, is defined by the expression levels of all the genes in the network at that specific time (*t*).

 Think of it like a cartesian graph (akin to dimensionality reduction to find an underlying manifold), where each gene is a dimension.
 As we measure more variables, we increase the number of axes/dimensions (N).
 The state S(*t*) is a single point in the continuous, N-dimensional space, the state space, which contains **ALL POSSIBLE** states.
 > A manifold is a lower-dimensional subspace underlying population activity that is generally embedded in a higher-dimensional state space.
 Generally, you do not need to preserve the original N-dimensional state space.
 Rather, you can reduce dimensions to capture uncorrelated (high variance explaining) information.
 A manifold can also be modelled on a euclidean space.